neurogenetics/23andme_rare_variants/README.md

 #new file written input_annovar_deletions_annovar_AG_converted.hg19_multianno.txt
 ```

-From the annotation, it looks like these variants could be useful but without alleles, the data can not be reliably analysed.
+Annotation looks like these variants could be useful but without alleles, the data can not be reliably analysed.
 So further analysis is based on alleles A-C-T-G and ignores D/I.

 Extract 907,876 exonic variants and write into a new file
 ```
 grep "exonic" first_pass_23andme.hg19_multianno.txt > exonic_only.txt
 wc -l exonic_only.txt
-# 907876 exonic_only.txt (no header)
+# 907,876 exonic_only.txt (no header)
 ```

 Extract 11,667 splicing variants and write into a new file
 ```
 grep "splicing" first_pass_23andme.hg19_multianno.txt > splicing_only.txt
 wc -l splicing_only.txt
-# 11667 splicing_only.txt (no header)
+# 11,667 splicing_only.txt (no header)
 ```

 Now merge exonic_only.txt and splicing_only.txt
 ```
 cat exonic_only.txt splicing_only.txt | sort -u > exonic_splicing_only.txt
+wc -l exonic_splicing_only.txt
+# 918,876 exonic_splicing_only.txt
 ```

 And add variant name
 ```
+#variant name style chr10:100003915
 cut -f 1,2 exonic_splicing_only.txt | sed 's/\t/:/g' > var_name.txt

 paste exonic_splicing_only.txt var_name.txt > exonic_splicing_only_v2.txt

 wc -l exonic_splicing_only_v2.txt
 # 918,876 exonic_splicing_only_v2.txt
 ```